City Guide for: Bucaramanga, Colombia

 Day Trips

-Approximately 2.5 hours by bus from Bucaramanga Considered by many to be the most beautiful town in Colombia, Barichara is a must-see.
-This charming colonial village is known for its stunning architecture, tranquil atmosphere, and skilled artisans.
-Wander through its streets, admire the handcrafted stone buildings, and enjoy the panoramic views of the surrounding countryside.
-It's a perfect place to relax and soak in the beauty of Colombia.
+Considered by many to be the most beautiful town in Colombia, Barichara is a perfectly preserved colonial gem.
+Its cobblestone streets, whitewashed houses, and tranquil atmosphere will transport you back in time.
+Wander through the town, admire the handcrafted stone buildings, and enjoy the stunning views of the surrounding countryside.

 Travel Time